-It’s the words of an astronaut, who believes that the skills he learned can be applied in everyday life.
-So why not put him on a ski slope in his space suit?
+It’s about an exceptional astronaut, so why not put him on a ski slope in his space suit?

 Two writers who write about death, and do so very well.

-The futuristic looking font and multiple planets should give you an idea what this one is about.
+The futuristic looking font and multiple planets should give you an idea what this is about.

-The cover was minimalist with a lightning flash and a little yellow figure.
+The cover was minimalist with a lightning flash and a yellow figure.
 So that’s how I kept it.
-Though the book was by no means minimalist, rather the opposite.

-The woman sleeping is from the novel “Balzac and the Little Chinese Seamstress” one of the books I review in this essay.
+The woman sleeping is from the novel “Balzac and the Little Chinese Seamstress”.

-Well, the character gets sick from nuts.
+The character gets sick from nuts.
 The writer may be nuts.
-And as for liking the novel – oh….nuts.
+And as for the novel – oh….nuts.